This website will be updated through the summer with updates and information to prep you for your arrival.

 Tuition at TTIC is $30,000 per year.

-TTIC also covers the cost of student-only health insurance for the first five years of the program with an Institute sponsored health insurance plan, and a Student Life fee that allows for all the student privilege services on campus (including health and athletic center access, campus mass transit, library access, and networking services, etc.)
+TTIC also covers the cost of student health insurance for the first five years of the program with an Institute sponsored health insurance plan, and a Student Services fee that allows for all the student privilege services on campus (including health and athletic center access, campus mass transit, library access, and networking services, etc.)

 TTIC maintains additional benefits for students whom English is not their first language, as they pursue further English language study, and for Women in STEM support.